 Gall Bladder Bile Duct Disorders

-Inflammation of the gallbladder is usually caused by a bacterial infections that starts in the intestine and travels up the bile duct or spreads through the blood.
+Inflammation can be one gallbladder problem in cats, and is usually caused by a bacterial infection that starts in the intestine and travels up the bile duct or spreads through the blood.
 Inflammation can also spread to the surrounding branches of the bile duct and the liver.

-Obstructive disease occurs when an abnormal pancreas compresses the bile ducts that lead from the liver to the gallbladder or when gallstones are present, which is rare.
+Obstructive diseases occur when an abnormal pancreas compresses the bile ducts that lead from the liver to the gallbladder or when gallstones are present, which is rare.

-Non-obstructive disease usually occurs as the result of a bacterial infection.
+Non-obstructive diseases usually occur as a result of bacterial infection.
 If the gallbladder ruptures, it is usually caused by blunt trauma, gallstones, or inflammation of the gallbladder.

-If you suspect a gallbladder disorder in your cat, a vet examination will help determine the problem.
-Herbs such as Milk Thistle are effective in supporting the liver and gallbladder.
+If you suspect gallbladder problems in your cat, a vet examination will help determine the disorder.
+Herbs such as Milk Thistle are effective in supporting a cat’s gallbladder and liver.
+Visit NHV’s blog for helpful advice on taking care of your pet with all-natural supplements.
+Or, search our Pet Expert Q&A for answers to pet owner’s questions from experienced veterinarians.